Victim of Wick fraudster now in care home

 The accused got to know Mr Millington when she operated a taxi service in the town and began to run him about.
 But she betrayed his friendship and induced him to give her the cash between December 2015 and July 2016.

-Taylor used some of the money to pay off her daughter's rent arrears and gambled away other sums.
+Taylor had claimed to need the money to pay off her granddaughter's rent arrears but gambled away some of it.

 The case is one of the longest to come before the court and has been tabled, intermittently, for more than two years.